JSLI Ordains Cantors who complete their course of study in Nusach (religious melodies), liturgy and life-cycle courses.

 The Hebrew Union College of the Reform Movement have announced ordination of its graduating class of Cantors, rather than investiture.
 They strongly recognize the elevated position that Cantors have in contemporary times and make an effort to eliminate some blockades they have faced in their clergy work.
 Obviously, a deserving person has to be given that exclusive position.

-For Cantors who serve in association with Rabbis, it’s imperative for the congregation to realize that the Cantor is not there just as a musician, but he is there to serve and help followers with all aspects of Jewish life.
-No one can take away the position of Rabbi as the final leader of the congregation, but being sure about the role of a Cantor beyond musical elements is equally important.
+For Cantors who serve in association with Rabbis, it’s imperative for the congregation to realize that the Cantor is not there just as a musician, but (s)he is there to serve and help followers with all aspects of Jewish life.
+No one can take away the position of Rabbi as the final leader of the congregation, but understanding the role of a Cantor beyond musical elements is equally important.

 The change that has been long thought of, is a matter of concern for many who believe ordination of Cantors will blur the lines between them and Rabbis.
 Those who fully support the decision to give Cantors a professional status are intellectual people rather than the passionate ones, who are firm on their opinion of ordaining Cantors as something that can challenge reason and reality.